-“When this type of vaccine enters the body, it does not interact with DNA.”
+“When these types of vaccine enters the body, they do not interact with your DNA.”

 An mRNA vaccine is injected into the muscle, and through a process that naturally occurs in the body, it provides instructions to our cells to create a small, harmless spike protein—one that is identical to the spike protein found on the COVID-19 virus.
 Once the protein is created, the immune system recognizes it and fights it off.
 Through this process, the immune system learns how to detect, recognize, and fight COVID-19 without ever being infected.

-“While many vaccinations are created using a killed virus or bacteria, the currently approved COVID-19 vaccines are made from mRNA and other ingredients that protect it.
-This type of vaccine cannot possibly infect someone with COVID-19, due to the nature of the technology,” said Dr. Pichichero.
+“While many vaccinations are created using a killed virus or bacteria, the currently approved COVID-19 vaccines are not.
+These types of vaccine cannot possibly infect someone with COVID-19, due to the nature of the technology,” said Dr. Pichichero.

 TRUE: Wearing a mask further protects you from getting COVID-19 and it protects those around you who may not be vaccinated.
 Due to the limited supply of the COVID-19 vaccines, those who are vaccinated should continue to wear a mask out of an abundance of caution.